 Driving a University vehicle

-On March 31st the process to apply to drive a university vehicle will change from a paper form to an on-line application.
-This new application is for any student, faculty or staff member who is not currently on the university’s drivers list.
+This application is for any student, faculty or staff member who is not currently on the university’s drivers list.
 Drivers who have already been approved to drive will remain on the list and need not apply again.
 A link to the form provided here ONLINE APPLICATION can also be found on the Business, Finance and Technology homepage and Kernodle Center website (for students).

 Guidelines developed by our insurance company as part of our risk management program are used to determine driver eligibility.
-For questions regarding those guidelines please contact Valerie Cheek at 278-5428.
+For questions regarding those guidelines please contact Meghan Fisher at 278-5003.

 As a reminder, students driving 7-passenger vans (or larger) and faculty and staff driving 12-passenger vans* (or larger) must successfully complete a van drivers training course before being permitted to drive those vehicles.
 Van drivers training is administered by Moseley Center Staff and can be scheduled at Moseley Center Front Desk.
 Please contact Drema Holder at ext.
 7215 or e-mail firstname.lastname@example.org to reserve a spot or for more information.